notnotrandom/nm-toggle/README.md

 ### Rationale

-The purpose of this tool is to be able to, through NetworkManager, completely shutdown all network devices --- and bring them back up when needed.I use ArchLinux, so the instructions are somewhat tied to it (particularly concerning `systemd`...).
+The purpose of this tool is to be able to, through NetworkManager, completely shutdown all network devices --- and bring them back up when needed.
+I use ArchLinux, so the instructions are somewhat tied to it (particularly concerning `systemd`...).

 (If you are wondering why would I want to toggle between on and offline like this, instead of being always online, it is because the internet is transformed into a gigantic weapon of mass distraction, being on the cross-hairs of which I usually prefer to avoid.)